 Our favorite fourth grade teacher closed her eyes and pressed her forehead into the plan book on her desk.
 “Noooo.”

 Just then, her teaching partner, Mr. Frank entered the room.
 “Hey, what’s up?” he asked.

-“Customary measurement!”
+“Customary units of measurement!”
 Ms. Sneed exclaimed as her head snapped up.

 Mr. Frank’s eyes twinkled with understanding.
 “No problem,” he said.
-“Last year, I used scaffolding in my lesson plans, and the kids did great.”
+“Last year, I used scaffolding for my fourth grade math lessons, and the kids did great.”

 “Scaffolding?”
 Somewhere in back of her mind a little bell rang.
 Hadn’t she heard something about it in her teacher education classes?

 “Sure.
 You remember.
 In 1976, Wood, Bruner, and Ross coined the term.
 Teachers provide instructional support to continually lift students to more difficult tasks.”

 Ms. Sneed snorted.
 “How on earth do you remember all this stuff?”

 Scaffolding for Customary Units of Measurement